 Arguably the one skill today’s leaders must possess is the ability to get other people to agree with them.
-Most assuredly in any undertaking of significance, whether personal or business related, knowing how to get others to accept your point of view while seeing themselves as winners is crucial to your success, if not the prosperity of your organization.
-Indeed, one can’t ever expect to ascend the corporate ladder without a sound grasp of fundamental negotiating principles and nuances or without the knowledge and skills to emulate those who consistently do it well.
+Most assuredly, in any undertaking of significance, whether personal or business related, knowing how to get others to accept your point of view while seeing themselves as winners is crucial to your success, if not the prosperity of your organization.
+Indeed, one can’t ever expect to ascend the corporate ladder without a sound grasp of fundamental negotiating principles and its subtle nuances or without the knowledge and skills to emulate those who consistently do it well.

-This comprehensive program on the art and process of successful negotiating is the creation of Dr. Jim Murray who has been researching, teaching and practicing this time-honored craft over the course of almost five decades.
+This comprehensive program on the art and process of successful negotiating is the creation of Dr. Jim Murray who has been researching, teaching and practicing this time-honored craft over the course of five decades.
 Tens of thousands of people from all walks of life and professional callings have benefited from his unique, street-savvy insights, acclaimed expertise and direct, hands-on experiences in virtually every conceivable negotiating arena.

-Dr. Murray’s accomplishments at the bargaining table run the gamut from commercial transactions and collective bargaining to corporate acquisitions and international diplomacy, from training hostage negotiators and professional mediators to mentoring corporate CEOs, counselling big-league sports organizations and advising parents on the subtle art of dealing with troublesome teens.
+Jim’s accomplishments at the bargaining table run the gamut from commercial transactions and collective bargaining to corporate acquisitions and international diplomacy, from training hostage negotiators and professional mediators to mentoring corporate CEOs, counselling big-league sports organizations and advising parents on the subtle art of dealing with troublesome teens.
 He has authored three best-selling books on negotiating, conflict resolution and influencing difficult people and has been nationally honoured for his effectiveness in the classroom.

 WHO SHOULD ATTEND

-If you seek a higher comfort and confidence level in your ability to get others to agree with your position, whatever that might be, or if you aspire to mastery, then this residential learning experience was designed with YOU in mind.
+If you seek a higher comfort and confidence level in your ability to get others to agree with your position, whatever that might be, or if you aspire to attain mastery, then this residential learning experience was designed with YOU in mind.

 WHAT PRIOR ATTENDEES HAVE TO SAY